docker-mailserver/docker-mailserver/docs/content/config/security/ssl.md

 !!! warning "Caddy certificate location varies"

     The path contains the certificate provisioner used.
-This path may be different from the example above for you and may change over time when multiple provisioner services are used][dms-pr-feedback::caddy-provisioning-gotcha].
+This path may be different from the example above for you and may change over time when [multiple ACME provisioner services are used][dms-pr-feedback::caddy-provisioning-gotcha].

     This can make the volume mounting for DMS to find the certificates non-deterministic, but you can [restrict provisioning to single service via the `acme_ca` setting][caddy::restrict-acme-provisioner].